EldritchCarMaker/My-Subnautica-Mods/README.md

  **[BetterCyclopsLockers.zip](https://github.com/Nagorogan/My-Subnautica-Mods/files/8239036/BetterCyclopsLockers.zip):**

-Increases the width and height of the cyclops lockers by a configurable amount (1-15 each) and allows the lockers to function as an autosort target meaning that any placed autosortlocker within the cyclops can automatically deposit to the lockers.
+Increases the width and height of the cyclops lockers by a configurable amount (1-15 each on nexus, 1-100 each from this file.
+I trust github users a bit more, please don't disappoint.) and allows the lockers to function as an autosort target meaning that any placed autosortlocker within the cyclops can automatically deposit to the lockers.

 **Dependencies:** [AutosortLockers](https://www.nexusmods.com/subnautica/mods/31), [SmlHelper](https://www.nexusmods.com/subnautica/mods/113)